Western Corn Rootworm

 After hatching, the small rootworm larvae move to nearby corn roots and begin feeding on root hairs and small roots.
 Larger rootworms feed on and tunnel in primary roots.

 Under heavy rootworm pressure, root systems can be completely destroyed (Figure 2), but damage usually is less than this.
 Yield losses due to rootworm feeding are difficult to determine, as many corn varieties can compensate for some root damage.
-In general, economic losses occur after one or more primary roots are chewed to within 1.5 inches of the plant.
-Grain yield losses in our studies have averaged about 10 percent over the last decade.
-Rootworm damage also can result in extensive "gooseneck" lodging and harvest difficulties.
+A recent analysis of a large set of Corn Belt studies concluded that grain yield is reduced 18% for every complete node of roots lost to rootworms.
+Grain yield losses in Colorado studies have averaged about 10 percent over the last decade.
+Rootworm damage also can result in extensive “gooseneck” lodging and harvest difficulties.

 By mid-July, most larvae have finished feeding and transformed into adult beetles.
 They emerge from the soil to feed, mate and lay eggs.
 These eggs produce the larvae that will attack the following year’s crop.